nnrtechllc/GPANow/README.md

 ![1](https://github.com/aarishpatelll/EditREADME/assets/118705076/f7c11abe-700a-4efa-b206-fa2c29af17e1)

-# GPA README
+# GPANow README
-#### The main purpose of GPANow is to provide students, parents and teachers with a simple and convenient way to stay calculate their unweighted and weighted GPA according to their school's standards/
+#### The main purpose of GPANow is to provide students, parents and teachers with a simple and convenient way to stay calculate their unweighted and weighted GPA according to their school's standards!

 ## Table of Contents 📄